shian15810/eslint-plugin-typescript-enum/docs/rules/no-enum.md

 # Disallow the use of all enums (`no-enum`)

-This rule disallows the use of enums.
+This rule disallows the use of all enums.

 ## Rule Details